SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 In general,
-the writing guidance to avoid passive voice when you could write the sentence in active still applies.
+the writing guidance to avoid passive voice when you could write the sentence in active still applies because the active voice tends to be more readable.
 However,
 because of the subject matter in TSPL, it’s often the case that a sentence has no meaningful subject/actor